thingsinjars/hardy.io/source/contents/css-test-steps.md

 ### `Given I visit "<web page URL>"`

 Hopefully self-explanatory.
 Opens the specified page in the browser.

+### `Given I wait for "<n>" seconds`

+Allows for interactive testing.
+If a particular action takes a length of time, you can pause the test for that length of time.
+Note: using this too often will (predictably) slow down your test runs.

+### `Given I wait for "<selector>" to be present`

+Another helper for interactive testing.
+This will loop for a while (maximum of 5 seconds) until there is an element that matches the selector specified.
+If there isn't a match after 5 seconds, this fails.

 ### `Given the window size is "<width>" by "<height>"`